YutaGoto/JumpKingPlus.github.io/_docs/modding.md

 # Modding
 {: .no_toc }

-In this category, you'll find <u>everything</u> you need to build your full-fledged custom level.
+In this category, you'll find <u>everything</u> you need to build your full-fledged custom level.<!-- more -->
 {: .fs-6 .fw-300 }